Khushi-Nigam/Khushi-Nigam/README.md

 - 👋 Hi, I’m @Khushi-Nigam
-- 👀 I’m currently working as contributor for GSSOC Extd'24
+- 👀 I have experience working as a contributor for GSSOC Extd'24
 - 🌱 Learning Full Stack Development and DSA Concepts
 - 💞️ I’m looking to collaborate on my upcoming projects.
 - 📫 How to reach me nigamkhushi125@gmail.com